ivanmanhique/thesis-code/README.md

 ├── requirements.txt      # Python dependencies
 └── README.md             # Project documentation

-Notes
+### Notes
-	•	Make sure to have the appropriate permissions to access the DVC remote storage.
+- Make sure to have the appropriate permissions to access the DVC remote storage.
-	•	For any issues, feel free to open a new issue.
+- For any issues, feel free to open a new [issue](https://github.com/ivanmanhique/thesis-code/issues/new)